Appfront-NL/rag-structure-comparison/README.md

 # RAG Structure Comparison

 This project benchmarks and compares Retrieval-Augmented Generation (RAG) structures across diverse evaluation setups.
 It is designed to run large-scale, reproducible experiments using `sbatch` on a compute cluster.
-The focus is currently on multilingual and (soon) multimodal tasks using robust embedding models.
+The focus is currently on multilingual and multimodal tasks using robust embedding models.

 ---